storj/docs/app/(docs)/node/get-started/setup/page.md

 ## Introduction

 By becoming a Storage Node Operator you enable your unused hard drive space to be accessible by the Storj storage services.
-Once your node is up and running you will be compensated in STORJ for any storage and bandwidth usage accessing your node.
+Once your node is up and running you will be compensated in USDC for any storage and bandwidth usage accessing your node.

 {% callout type="warning"  %}
 **Failure to complete these steps will prevent your storage node from working.**